motasim1/selfbot/README.md

 Requirements:

 Node.js installed

-discord.js installed in the folder
+discord.js installed in the folder (run `npm install discord.js --save` in the folder)

 ---